 If you want to know exactly how much financial support your family would receive you can use the calculations and examples in the ‘Your DB and DC Pension Benefits Working Together’ (4.6MB, PDF) in our Information Centre.

 Any consideration of a divorcing couple’s assets usually includes pension rights.
 Our HSBC Administration Team can help if you want more information.
 Remember to update your personal details if you’re getting divorced or dissolving your civil partnership.
-You should also make sure your details are up to date on the My Beneficiaries page in My Pension.
+You should also make sure your details are up to date on the My Beneficiaries page in MSS.

 Contact us